Q: What is AWS Systems Manager?

 Q: What is the difference between Secrets Manager and Parameter Store?

 AWS Secrets Manager is a service to manage the lifecycle for the secrets used in your organization centrally including rotation, audit, and access control.
 Secrets Manager helps you meet your security and compliance requirements by enabling you to rotate secrets automatically.
 Secrets Manager offers built-in integration for MySQL, PostgreSQL, and Amazon Aurora on Amazon RDS that's extensible to other types of secrets by customizing Lambda functions.

 AWS Systems Manager Parameter Store provides secure, hierarchical storage for configuration data management, which can include secrets.
 Data such as database connection strings, passwords, and license codes can be stored as parameter values and can be audited and access controlled.
 Values stored can be either plain text or encrypted data.
 You can then reference values by using the unique name of the parameter.
 You can reference Systems Manager parameters to build generic configuration and automation scripts for use across AWS services such as Amazon ECS and AWS CloudFormation.

 Q: Should I use Parameter Store or Secrets Manager?

 If you want a single store for configuration and secrets, you can use Parameter Store.
 If you want a dedicated secrets store with lifecycle management, use Secrets Manager.
 Parameter Store is available at no additional charge with limit of 10,000 parameters.
-Refer to secrets manager pricing page for pricing details.
+Refer to the Secrets Manager pricing page for details.